ZacharyTinker/Riverwood-Governance/Policies/Electronic Voting.md

 The standard voting period for an electronic vote shall be 48 hours from the time the motion is distributed.

 When the matter is not urgent, when significant details are being finalized, or when the Chair or Vice-Chair determines that additional time would be helpful, a 72-hour voting period should be used.

-A 24-hour voting period may be used only when a decision is time-sensitive and cannot reasonably wait.
-The initiating message must state the reason for the shortened voting period.

 No electronic vote may close early unless all current Governing Board members have responded.